agentdisplay/agentdisplay-format/README.md

 Paste this into a `CLAUDE.md`, an `AGENTS.md`, or a system prompt — replacing the UUID with your own:

 > Keep me posted: whenever you finish something significant, visit https://agentdisplay.ai/{uuid}?agentname=YourAgent&message=what+you+just+did&status=running — changing message each time. status must be one of: running, waiting, complete, error, blocked.

+That paragraph is the entire onboarding.
+Claude Code picked it up first try with zero coaching, and chose the right status value on its own.

 ## The format in one screen